Bikaner: Junagarh Fort

-Laxmi Niwas Palace
+Lalgarh Palace

-The Laxmi Niwas Palace is a former residential palace built by Maharajah Ganga Singh, the ruler of the former state of Bikaner.
+The Lalgarh Palace is a former residential palace built by Maharajah Ganga Singh, the ruler of the former state of Bikaner.
 It was designed by the British architect, Samuel Swinton Jacob in the year 1902.
 The style of architecture is Indo-Saracenic.
 It is now a luxury Heritage hotel owned by the royal family of Bikaner.

+Malasar Camel Festival

+Malasar is a famous camel festival site near Malasar Village.
+It is about 30 km from Bikaner.

 Rao Bikaji's Fort

 Rao Bikaji's first fort, 'Bikaji Ki Tekri' built in 1478 is now in ruins.
 A hundred years later a new fort was built about 1.5 km from the city centre, named Junagarh Fort.

 Karni Mata Temple

 The Karni Mata (करणी माता) Temple or the Rat Temple of Rajasthan is situated around 30 km away from the Bikaner city and is dedicated to goddess Karni Mata, a famous mystic of her times, believed to be an incarnation of goddess Durga.
 The locals will be quick to point out that the creatures running around in the temple are not rats, they are kaaba.
 Kaabas are believed to be reincarnations of humans who had been devotees of Karni Mata, and the brevity of human life did not sufficiently satisfy their devotion.

 The shrine of Karni Mata can be found in the town of Deshnoke 30 km south from Bikaner on the road to Jodhpur.
 Karni Mata is worshiped as an incarnation of Goddess Durga.